alerr415/bleAdvertiserAndroidApp/README.md

 BLE advertiser android app coded in Kotlin

+You can download it, sign in with Google and it starts advertising.

 Testing if ble stops:
 -pressing sign out button: yes
 -pressing switch to off: yes